BIGLIETTO PER L'INFERNO

-In 2009 three of the original members, Giuseppe Cossa and Mauro Gnecchi, under the production of Baffo Banfi and with help from other musicians, released a CD as Biglietto per l'Inferno.Folk, including very nice reworkings of old compositions of the band.
+In 2009 two of the original members, Giuseppe Cossa and Mauro Gnecchi, under the production of Baffo Banfi and with help from other musicians, released a CD as Biglietto per l'Inferno.Folk, including very nice reworkings of old compositions of the band.

 This group also released a new record in 2015, Vivi.Lotta.Pensa returning to the classic name of Biglietto per l'Inferno, supported with an intense live activity.

 |Il tempo della semina||Mellow (MMLP 103)||1992||recorded in 1975 - gatefold cover with inner|